uccser/cs-field-guide/csfieldguide/static/interactives/base-calculator/README.md

 - `?digits=4&offset=-2` - Shows the 4 digits of base 2 (binary), starting with the second digit and showing the next four (the 0.5 and 0.25 places).

 To use these parameters, the interactive must be used in either `whole-page` or `iframe` mode.

-## Required files

-- This interactive uses MaterializeCSS, Modernizer, and jQuery (all loaded from base-files folder).